Almost sure invariance principle for dynamical systems by spectral methods: Applications

-We will assume that $d=1$ to simplify the notations.
-The estimate \eqref{wmlkxjv} follows easily from the techniques we will develop later in this paper, but we will rather give a direct elementary proof.
-Let $V,V'$ be two independent random variables as in the third step of the previous proof.
+To simplify notation, we will assume that $d=1$.
+Although the estimate (\ref{wmlkxjv}) follows easily from the techniques we will develop later in this paper, we will now give a direct elementary proof.
+Let $V,V'$ be two independent random variables, as in the third step of the previous proof.
 Then

 where $P$ is the distribution of $(A_\ell+V, A_{\ell+m}+V')$.
 For $T>0$, we have